How to Export Power BI to Excel

 Whilst this is a quick, easy way to export data from Power BI to Excel, it isn’t the most efficient.

 This is because selecting fields from a PivotTable Field List can make it difficult to visualize and understand the data set, especially if you didn’t create the Power BI dashboard yourself.
 Clicking through the various PivotTable fields to create your intended table in Excel could cost more time in the long run.
+Plus, it’s difficult to use Excel formulas on a PivotTable, which is limiting when building a report.

 > 7 easy ways to reduce Excel file size right now